Precoper/code_Solutions/README.md

-my solutions for different coding problems, not all solutions are actually working (status are commented above each solution).
+my solutions for different coding problems, not all solutions are actually working.

 sources where i've found these problems: <<  techiedelight.com, codewars.com, leetcode.com  >>